 A month or two into the offseason, Game Pass would have cost you $49.99 (right around half of what you would have paid at the beginning of the season).
 For those of you that are only interested in GamePass for evaluating fantasy talent during the offseason, this could be a great time to sign-up.

 If you take advantage of the cheap off-season cost of Game Pass, be aware that the reduced price ends on July 31st.
 After this date, you'll have to pay the full amount ($99) to retain your subscription.
 The reduced cost is only applicable during the off-season.

 You can pay for Game Pass in monthly installments

 Yes, Game Pass offers a flexible payment plan that allows you to pay for the service in monthly installments.
 The catch is that you'll end up paying slightly more than if you paid in one lump sum.

-If you opt to pay monthly, you'll pay four installments of $29.99.
-All together it will cost you $119.96 compared to the one-time price of $99.99.
+If you opt to pay monthly, you'll spend four installments of $29.99.
+Altogether it will cost you $119.96 compared to the one-time price of $99.99.
 So it's a few bucks more, but an excellent way to start enjoying games right away even if you can't pay the full up-front cost.